kevelyn1/mapcrastinating/content/post/tanaka_contours.md

 [Tanaka contours](http://wiki.gis.com/wiki/index.php/Tanaka_contours) aka illuminated contours is terrain visualization method developed first by Prof. Tanaka Kitirito in 1950.
 The mimics 3D by illuminating the northwestern slopes and shading the opposite slopes.
 I followed [Anita Graser's tutorial](https://anitagraser.com/2015/05/24/how-to-create-illuminated-contours-tanaka-style/) to create Tanaka contours and updated it a bit as QGIS has evolved since then.
 Her tutorial was inspired by [Hannes Kröger's attempt to create the effect using QGIS](https://anitagraser.com/2015/05/24/how-to-create-illuminated-contours-tanaka-style/).

-You need a DEM for creating Tanaka contoours.
+You need a DEM for creating Tanaka contours.
 If you don't have any yourself then you may download free [SRTM](https://dwtkns.com/srtm30m/).
 First step is to create contours from the raster DEM by using Contours tool in QGIS.
 ![image of create contours](../../images/blog/tanaka_1.png)
 ![image of contours](../../images/blog/tanaka_2.png)